bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/try...catch.md

 ### The exception identifier

-When an exception is thrown in the `try`-block, _`exception_var`_ (i.e., the `e` in `catch (e)`) holds the exception value.
+When an exception is thrown in the `try`-block, *`exception_var`* (i.e., the `e` in `catch (e)`) holds the exception value.
 You can use this identifier to get information about the exception that was thrown.
-This identifier is only available in the `catch`-block's [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope).
-If you don't need the exception value, it could be omitted.
+This identifier is only available in the `catch`-block’s [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope).
+If you don’t need the exception value, it could be omitted.

     function isValidJSON(text) {
       try {